JnrnZEDb/RemoteHandbrakeController/README.md

 https://wiki.ubuntu.com/MountWindowsSharesPermanently

 ## Versions
-### Current Version: BETA
+### Current Version: 1.0.0
-Still being worked on for basic functionality.
-Mostly complete but one of the core features still needs to be worked on but current setup makes it hard to properly test/develop it.
+Basic functionality is there.

+## Current Tasks
+Convert config into separate XML config.
+Will use for additional functionality.